karttur/setup-ide/_posts/2017/2017-12-26-install-gis.md

 ### GDAL

-If you intend to install both GDAL and QGIS on a mac, first check out if the QGIS installer maintained by William Kyngesburye ([KyngChaos page](http://www.kyngchaos.com/software:frameworks)) also contains the complete GDAL package.
-If so you can skip installing GDAL separately and jump directly to the QGIS installation.
+If you intend to install both GDAL and QGIS on a mac, first check out if the QGIS installer maintained by William Kyngesburye ([KyngChaos page](http://www.kyngchaos.com/software:frameworks)) that also contains the complete GDAL package.
+If so, you can skip installing GDAL separately and jump directly to the QGIS installation.
 Otherwise install GDAL from ([KyngChaos](http://www.kyngchaos.com/software:frameworks)).

 [GDAL](http://www.gdal.org) is a powerful translator library for creating, modifying and managing geospatial data, and is also at the core of many commercial GIS software packages.
 GDAL can be downloaded via links on the [GDAL official homepage](http://www.gdal.org).
 Here I will only cover how to install GDAL on macOS.